Max1234-Ita/Josm_Tagger/readme.md

 ## Some nerdy facts :-)

-- Josm Tagger is written in Python 3 (3.12-3.14), with some help from several AI engines (mainly Codex by OpenAI)
+- Josm Tagger is written in Python 3 (3.12-3.14), with some help from several AI engines (mainly Codex by OpenAI); it communicates wiyh JOSM through the native Remote Control interface; Optionally, it can use GUI automation features (only in Windows) to emulate user interaction through the regular controls.

-- Developing the core feature (sending specified tags to JOSM) took just a couple of hours in February 2026, thanks to the AI contribution in building up the whole main form layout and transmission/control routines
+- Developing the core feature (sending specified tags to JOSM) took just a couple of hours in February 2026, thanks to the AI contribution in building up the whole main form layout and transmission/control routines.

-- Making everything work as I wished, with proper logics and without critical glitches, took about four months... thanks to the AI stupidity (seriously, don't expect miracles from those engines)...
-OK, I worked on this project during my spare time, in the weekends, etc., that's still a huge time respect to the amount I dedicated to the core feature.
+- Making everything work as I wanted, with proper logics and without critical glitches, took about four months, thanks to the AI's stupidity... seriously, don't expect miracles from those engines!.

+  OK, I worked on this project during my spare time, mainky in the weekends, that's still a huge time respect to the amount I dedicated to the core feature.

-- The worst AI engine that participated in this project is ChatGPT.
+- While building JOSM Tagger, I also wanted to know a little more about the IA engines and test some of them (at least in their free version), so now I've learned that...

-- The AI Engine that fixed most of the bugs in this project was Codex: it has very good code analysis capabilities an can provide a working solution in a reasonable time.
+	- <u>The AI that fixed the most bugs</u> in this project was **Codex**: it has very good code analysis capabilities an can provide a working solution in a reasonable time; This is also the engine I used to implement new features into the app.

+	- **Gemini** helped too, but it's slower and somehow less efficient; I still think that Codex is working better.

-- How about GitHub Copilot?
+	- How about **GitHub Copilot**?
 It participated too, of course!
-I found it quite good at creating form layouts starting from mockup pictures, but when it came to generating the code behind the controls, it started losing the overall view and increasing the level of Entropy, instead of reducing it.
+I found it's </u>quite good at creating form layouts</u> starting from mockup pictures, but when it had generate the code behind the controls, it started losing the overall view and increasing the level of Entropy, instead of reducing it.

+	- <u>The worst AI</u> that participated in this project is **ChatGPT**.